Write-by-the-Lake Writer’s Workshop and Retreat

 Who: Taught by leading educators and writers from UW-Madison and across the country

-CEUs: Continuing education credits available.
-See fees & credits» for more information
+CEUs: Continuing education credits available, including optional graduate credits in English.
+See fees & credits» for more information.

-2. Your First Novel: Fast and Finished! with Kathy Steffen
+3. Your First Novel: Fast and Finished!, with Kathy Steffen

-5. Richer Nonfiction Now (stories, essays, memoirs), with Amy Lou Jenkins
+5. Richer Nonfiction Now For Writers of Essays, Short Memoir Essays, Blog Material, Stories, with Amy Lou Jenkins

-6. Turning Your Life Experiences into an Inspiring Book, with Julie Tallard Johnson
+6. Turning Your Life Experiences Into an Inspiring Book: Mystic, Mistress, Master, with Julie Tallard Johnson

 How it works and what we offer

 Choose the one session you're most interested in.
 Limit of 15 participants per session unless noted.
-(Master classes #8 and #9 have a limit of 6 participants, master class #10 has a limit of 10.)
+(Master class #11 has a limit of 8 participants, master class #12 has a limit of 6.)